Access Centers: The Need and The Challenges

 Highly effective access center models drive rapid acceptance rates and deliver patients to care at a much faster rate than the traditional EMS model.
 (2) According to a recent study, a well-run access center can result in (2):

-There are several common challenges faced by healthcare executives as they attempt to implement successful access centers (3):
+There are several common challenges faced by healthcare executives as they attempt to navigate value-based care models and implement successful access centers (3):

 1. Financial challenges due to leakage